Candy Jones: Mind-control claims

 A few weeks after their marriage, [Jones] did tell Nebel that she had worked for the FBI for some time, adding mysteriously that she might have to go out of town on occasion without giving a reason.
 This left Nebel wondering whether there was a connection between the 'other' personality within Candy and the strange trips she said she made for the FBI.

-Nebel began hypnotising Jones, and uncovered an alternate personality named "Arlene".
+Nebel began hypnotizing Jones, and uncovered an alternate personality named "Arlene".
 Under hypnosis, Jones related a lengthy, elaborate account of her being trained in a CIA mind-control program, often at west coast colleges and universities.
 Jones and Nebel eventually recorded hundreds of hours of these hypnotic sessions.

 Jones said she had some conscious memories of her involvement in the mind-control program: it began in 1960, she said, when an old USO acquaintance (an unnamed retired army general) asked to use Jones' modeling school as a mailing address to receive some letters and packages.
 Jones agreed, she said, out of a sense of patriotism.

-Eventually, said Jones, she was asked to deliver a letter to Oakland, California on a business trip she had scheduled.
+Eventually, said Jones, she was asked to deliver a letter to Oakland, California, on a business trip she had scheduled.
 Again, Jones reported she agreed, and was surprised to discover the letter was delivered to the same Dr. Jensen who had treated her in the Philippines nearly two decades earlier.
 Jones said that Jensen and his associate, Dr. "Marshall Burger" (another alias) offered hefty amounts of cash if she was willing to engage in further plans; in their earlier meetings, Jensen had noted that Jones was an ideal subject for hypnosis.
 Jones agreed, she said, because her modeling school was faltering, and she wanted to keep her sons in their costly private schools.

 During hypnosis sessions, an alternate personality called "Arlene" was reportedly groomed by Jensen, so that Jones would have no memory of Arlene's activities.
 Jones allegedly made trips to locations as far away as Taiwan.
 While hypnotized, Jones claimed that she was subjected to painful torture in order to test the effectiveness of the alternate personality.
-Donald Bain writes, "[Jones] would be a messenger for the agency in conjunction with her normal business trips."
+Author Bain writes, "[Jones] would be a messenger for the agency in conjunction with her normal business trips."